Privacy Notice

 How long does IATE keep personal data?

 IATE takes its obligations under the GDPR very seriously in terms of not holding onto personal data for any longer than is necessary.
 IATE has a retention schedule in place for the different categories of data it holds.
-For full details of the data retention timescales please contact the Data Protection Officer (This email address is being protected from spambots.
-You need JavaScript enabled to view it.)
+For full details of the data retention timescales please contact the Data Protection Officer (

 In some cases, there are good reasons as to why IATE needs to retain data about students and other individuals for a significant period of time.
 The most important reasons are outlined below: